Skip to definition.

 3. Any structure that resembles a sail

-Sounds like: sale
+Sounds like: sac, sai

-Derived forms: sails, sailing, sailed
+Derived forms: sailing, sails, sailed

 Type of: boat, construction, journey, move, ocean trip, piece of cloth, piece of material, structure, travel, voyage